"Please leave all traps as you found them, so others can enjoy the lair too."

 and/or an off-screen Puzzle Reset

-Many situations of this type can be explained away with a Hand Wave
+As a result, many situations of this type can be explained away with a Hand Wave

 , and the temptation to do so on this page will likely be great.
 Common justifications